DanteHealy/Thinking_Hats/README.md

 It is considered to be a transparent colour, but also emits warmth and friendliness whilst also providing structure and seriousness which I wanted to convey with this website.

 #### Colour scheme
-I selected purple in my colour scheme that was separate from the six hats which could convey royalty, nobility, luxury, power and ambition.
+I selected purple in my colour scheme because it is separate from the colours used in the six hats themselves and conveys royalty, nobility, luxury, power and ambition.
 It is also associated spirituality, the sacred, higher self, passion, third eye, fulfillment, and vitality.
-Purple helps align oneself with the whole of the universe.
+Purple helps align oneself with the whole of the universe which promotes resourcefulness.
-By contrast grey is a cool and neutral colour providing balancing contrast to purple.
-White is also used representing clarity and new beginnings.
+By contrast grey is a cool and neutral colour providing balancing contrast to purple's energy.
+White is also used in this scheme representing clarity and new beginnings.

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/reference/wireframes/color-scheme.jpg)

 ## 2 The Home page
-The Landing Page provides a brief overview video at the top with an accordion at the bottom containing a visual cheat sheet and transcript.
+The Landing Page starts with a brief overview video at the top with an accordion at the bottom containing a visual cheat sheet and transcript.
 In between the video and the accordion there is a call to action button that leads you to the guided session page.
 At the bottom of all the pages there is a footer with some social media links plus a disclaimer text stating this site is educational only.